 Just this past weekend I had an appointment with a naturopath to discuss the problems that I’m still dealing with.
 She further emphasized what I had already been reading.
 Plus she explained how all the toxins in my system were clogging up my organs and limiting their effectiveness.

 So I just started doing a liver detox routine with some daily medicine and further improving my diet.
 Now I know exactly which foods and beverages I should be avoiding and which ones I should be getting more of.
 The tricky part is phasing out all the unhealthy stuff that I’m so used to eating.
 That will take a bit of time.

 I’m very excited to see the outcome of all of these positive changes.
 If this lifestyle 180 goes well, it’s going to affect nearly every aspect of my life….career, finances, even my sex life.
-Just thinking about it I feel like a new man.
+Just thinking about it I feel like a new man and I believe all of my efforts will continue to pay off.
 I just wonder where I’d be at if I smartened up 5-10 years ago.
-I’ll just have to make up for lost time
+I’ll just have to make up for lost time 🙂

 Has your health ever negatively affected your finances?
+Do you feel that taking care of your health will lead you to more savings?
 Are you doing everything within your power to lead a healthy lifestyle?
 If not, what do you feel is stopping you?

 Recent Posts from Modest Money